 Put simply, there’s more to male performance advantage than someone’s current testosterone levels.
 The legacy effect of exposure to high levels of testosterone in early life and puberty is well known.
 Growing up male will give transgender athletes a lifelong edge that simply cannot be fully negated by a period of testosterone suppression.

 Let’s not change the rules without proper evidence.
 Properly designed intervention studies are urgently required to investigate the effect of transition on trainability and performance.

-We are calling on all national and international sporting bodies to suspend its transgender policies regarding the eligibility of male-born transgender athletes into female competition pending further scientific study and analysis.
+We are calling on all national and international sporting bodies to suspend their transgender policies regarding the eligibility of male-born transgender athletes into female competition pending further scientific study and analysis.

 If the sporting world changes its rules prematurely and transwomen are found to unfairly dominate, it will be to the detriment of sport and will have destroyed the fair and level playing field for women and girls.
 Women and girls will lose out on scholarships, team places, medals and the chance to win.

-To raise awareness amongst the public, sporting communities and sports policy makers.
+We are raising awareness of this issue amongst the public, sporting communities and sports policy makers.
 We speak on behalf of all women and girls in sport, from schools and clubs through to elite level.
 We speak up for the working athletes who feel unable to voice their concerns in public.
 We also support the high-profile world-class athletes who are currently speaking out.